 Out of Court Options

 Most parents do not realize that they can choose to modify their custody agreement on their own.
 Courts almost always agree to the parents’ wishes, as long as they are in the child’s best interest.
 It is perfectly acceptable to ask the court to make an agreed-to modification of the order, and the court will almost always do so.

 It is also possible for the parents to bypass the court altogether and agree that the child will live with one parent instead of the other without formally modifying the order.
 However, this could be a risky maneuver for the parent taking custody of the child, as the other parent may decide to enforce the still-valid order at any time and take the child back.
-This risk decreases after the child has been relinquished for more than six months, but there is still the possibility that the court might enforce the original order.
+The risk diminishes after relinquishing the child for over six months, yet the court may still enforce the original order.

 Your attorney can explain the risks and benefits of choosing to handle your custody arrangement out of court and help you make the best decision for your family.

 Courts modify possession orders only if it benefits the child and meets one of these three criteria:

 - Changed Circumstances: the circumstances of one of the child’s parents must have materially and substantially changed.

 - Child’s Request: the child (age 12 or older) files a written request with the court

 - Relinquishment: the custodial parent has given the child to the other parent for at least 6 months.

 Examples of changed circumstances include moving very far away or changing your lifestyle significantly (such as starting a new job, which would require the child to be alone at night).
 There is no clear Texas law regarding whether remarriage is a significant, material change.